sanger/traction-ui/DPL-282-todo.md

 ## Generic

 - Make naming of ONT vs Ont consistent
-- make naming of pool_id to ont_pool_id throughout
-- naming of Flowcell or FlowCell
-- comments throughout
+- Add comments throughout

 ## Refactor

 - refactor actions/ vuex
-- pool id is being used in flowcells
-- refactor actions
-- have to recall instruments on editRun
 - run includeResource fails (reuse resources)/ pools resource with filter

 ## Components

-- comment on pool list saying drag and drop into a pool id input
-- add comment to page saying how to work it
-- show pools used on edit
-- remove button for pool id?
-- update list of states?
-- error if cant find pool
-- alert before changing instrument, if there are pools
-- on create, can changes instrument but not state, only state pending
-- on edit, can change state but not instrument
-- change from using kit_barcode to using tube barcode for the display (which barcode?)
-- showing number of samples in pools list
-- add a remove button from pools list?
-- show used pools in edit run
+- check what will be used when scanning in tube to flowcell (barcode? kit_barcode?)
+- Use ont_pool_id in flowcell data when creating a run (call set pools on OntRun init?)
 - Runs View: pagination and order (sort by default desc)
-- Add v-if to draw empty version if no pool linked
-- ONTFlowCell: if we add validation can add a red colour to indicate an issue with that flowcell (plus small error msg)
-- ONTFlowCell: UI for Flowcells is currently quite large.
-So for Promethion version you have to scroll a lot to reach lower positions.
-Maybe that will make it hard to drag / drop into them?
-- ONTFlowCell: Possibly also want to change the input box into a text label once 'return' triggered (e.g. by scanner) to 'fix' that value once validated.
-So you don't accidently overscan a value you already entered.
-Would need a clear button then though.
-- ONTFlowCell: Add clear / remove button for flowcell data (clears pool id and flowcell id from store [and backend?])
-- ONTFlowCell: Add tests
+- ONTFlowcell: Add tests

 ## Tests

 - Test: ONTRunInstrumentFlowcells.spec.js has no tests yet
 - Test: `src/store/traction/ont/actions.js`
 - Test: `tests/unit/views/ont/ONTRun.spec.js` update with response

-- Test: ONTAddPools
+## Not MVP?

+- remove button for pool id within flowcell?
+- ONTFlowcell: Add clear / remove button for flowcell data (clears pool id and flowcell id from store [and backend?])
+- ONTFlowcell: Possibly also want to change the input box into a text label once 'return' triggered (e.g. by scanner) to 'fix' that value once validated.
+So you don't accidently overscan a value you already entered.
+Would need a clear button then though.
+- ONTFlowcell: UI for Flowcells is currently quite large.
+So for Promethion version you have to scroll a lot to reach lower positions.
+- ONTFlowcell: if we add validation can add a red colour to indicate an issue with that flowcell (plus small error msg)

 # Done

+- Add v-if to draw empty version if no pool linked
+- on edit, disable changing the instrument
+- update list of states
+- make naming of pool_id to ont_pool_id throughout
+- naming of Flowcell or FlowCell
 - ONTAddPools: Make pool items draggable
 - Add all ONT Run components to within /ont/run folder, and update import statement [DONE as28]
 - Create ont folder in store, with the relevant vuex riles `src/store/traction/ont/runs/ <actions>/<getters> etc` [DONE as28]